-- 33.1 Members Clubs and Miners' welfare institutes (but not Commercial Clubs) may apply for a Club Gaming Permit or a Clubs Gaming machines permit.
+Members Clubs and Miners' welfare institutes (but not Commercial Clubs) may apply for a Club Gaming Permit or a Clubs Gaming machines permit.
 The Club Gaming Permit will enable the premises to provide gaming machines (3 machines of categories B, C or D), equal chance gaming and games of chance as set-out in forthcoming regulations.
-A Club Gaming machine permit will enable the premises to provide gaming machines (3 machines of categories B, C or D). - 33.2 Licensing authorities may only refuse an application on the grounds that: - the applicant does not fulfil the requirements for a members' or commercial club or miners' welfare institute and therefore is not entitled to receive the type of permit for which it has applied - the applicant's premises are used wholly or mainly by children and/or young persons - an offence under the Act or a breach of a permit has been committed by the applicant while providing gaming facilities - a permit held by the applicant has been cancelled in the previous ten years - an objection has been lodged by the Commission or the police - There is also a 'fast-track' procedure available under the Act for premises which hold a Club Premises Certificate under the Licensing Act 2003 (Schedule 12 paragraph 10).
-As the Gambling Commission's Guidance for local authorities' states: "Under the fast-track procedure there is no opportunity for objections to be made by the Commission or the police, and the ground upon which an authority can refuse a permit are reduced." and "The grounds on which an application under the process may be refused are: - that the club is established primarily for gaming, other than gaming prescribed under schedule 12
+A Club Gaming machine permit will enable the premises to provide gaming machines (3 machines of categories B, C or D).

+Licensing authorities may only refuse an application on the grounds that:

+- the applicant does not fulfil the requirements for a members' or commercial club or miners' welfare institute and therefore is not entitled to receive the type of permit for which it has applied - the applicant's premises are used wholly or mainly by children and/or young persons - an offence under the Act or a breach of a permit has been committed by the applicant while providing gaming facilities - a permit held by the applicant has been cancelled in the previous ten years - an objection has been lodged by the Gambling Commission or the police.

+There is also a 'fast-track' procedure available under the Act for premises which hold a Club Premises Certificate under the Licensing Act 2003.

+(Schedule 12 paragraph 10).
+As the Gambling Commission's Guidance for local authorities' states: "Under the fast-track procedure there is no opportunity for objections to be made by the Gambling Commission or the police, and the ground upon which an authority can refuse a permit are reduced" and "the grounds on which an application under the process may be refuse are:

-- that in addition to the prescribed gaming, the applicant provides facilities for other gaming - that a club gaming permit or club machine permit issued to the applicant in the last ten years has been cancelled - There are statutory conditions on club gaming permits that no child uses a category B or C machine on the premises and that the holder complies with any relevant provision of a code of practice about the location and operation of gaming machines.
+- that the club is established primarily for gaming, other than gaming of a prescribed nature - that in addition to the prescribed gaming, the applicant provides facilities for other gaming - that a club gaming permit or club machine permit issued to the applicant in the last ten years has been cancelled

+There are statutory conditions on club gaming permits that no child uses a category B or C machine on the premises and that the holder complies with any relevant provision of a code of practice about the location and operation of gaming machines.

-34 Temporary Use Notices
+10.2.4 Temporary Use Notices

-- 34.1 Temporary use notices allow the use of premises for gambling where there is no premises licence but where a gambling operator wishes to use the premises temporarily for providing facilities for gambling.
-Premises that might be suitable for a temporary use notice, according the Gambling Commission, would include hotels, conference centres and sporting venues. - 34.2 The Licensing Authority can only grant a temporary use notice to a person or company holding a relevant operating licence, i.e. a non-remote casino operating licence.
+Temporary use notices allow the use of premises for gambling where there is no premises licence but where a gambling operator wishes to use the premises temporarily for providing facilities for gambling.
+Premises that might be suitable for a temporary use notice, according to the Gambling Commission, would include hotels, conference centres and sporting venues.

+The Licensing Authority can only grant a temporary use notice to a person or company holding a relevant operating licence, i.e. a non-remote casino operating licence.